wurstscript/wurstscript.github.io/_doc/manual/concepts_advanced.md

 		// ... and so on
 ```

-*NOTE* There are also packages for other object types, but those packages are even more WIP.
+*NOTE* Packages exist for all object types.

 ## Automated Unit Tests

-You can add the annotation @test to a function.
+You can add the annotation `@Test` to a function.
 Then when you type "tests" into the Wurst Console all functions
-annotated with @test are executed.
+annotated with @Test are executed.

 You have to import the Wurstunit package to use functions like assertEquals.